MoonPoet/xaprb-src/content/blog/2015/innodb-book-outline.md

       - same allocation rules as for any extent: page by page, then extent at a time
       - this can waste a lot of space; it makes sense to combine blobs if possible
     - Barracuda format lets us store the whole thing out-of-page, without the 768-byte prefix
-    - no need to move blobs to their own table -- innodb won't read them unless needed
+    - no need to move blobs to their own table---innodb won't read them unless needed
     - but the 768-byte prefix can make rows larger anyway
     - blob I/O is always "pessimistic"
   - how are BLOBs handled with MVCC and old row versions?